 Drivers must be focused on the road at all times while operating a motor vehicle.
 They must be able to pay attention to changing traffic patterns, sudden stops, and more.
 Driving requires all of one’s attention.

-Therefore, if someone is operating a motor vehicle while under the influence of marijuana, they won’t give driving 100% effort.
+Therefore, if a Minnesota driver is operating a motor vehicle while under the influence of marijuana, they won’t give driving 100% effort.
 They might find themselves to be distracted or confused, making accidents more likely.

-How Big of a Problem is Drugged Driving?
+How Big of a Problem is Driving on Marijuana in Minnesota?

 We hear about drunk driving cases in the news all the time.
 Some statistics show how many fatalities there are each year, and documentaries showing the significant dangers of drinking and driving.
 From a young age, we’re shown how scary drunk driving is and how big of an effect it can have on everyone involved.